Measuring social impact in Turkey's hazelnut value chain

 Alice is currently engaged as a senior expert with the Health Advisory Services (HAS), a group which provides technical support on public health matters to DEVCO's Health Team and to EU Delegations.
 As part of this role Alice has been leading studies on multisectoral approaches to health & human development; polio eradication in the context of health systems strengthening; engagement of the EU with the African Union in health security and beyond; sexual and reproductive health and rights (SRHR); and health in the context of urbanization.

-Leading review of health programme in Sub-Saharan Africa
+Leading evaluation of health programme in Sub-Saharan Africa

 Alice led the independent review of Evidence for Action (E4A), a programme funded by DFID and the Bill and Melinda Gates Foundation which aimed to improve maternal and newborn survival in Ethiopia, Ghana, Malawi, Nigeria, Sierra Leone and Tanzania.
 The programme used a strategic combination of evidence, advocacy and accountability to generate political commitment and improve planning and decision-making at sub-national and national levels.
 E4A also worked to strengthen national, international and regional accountability.
 Besides evaluating specific aspects of the programme, Alice was responsible for methodology development, coordination with various partners and stakeholders, supervising her team's inputs and conducting a meta-analysis of evaluation products.